LaiChunYin/Web-Scraping-Assignment---Ken-Lai/readme.md

 # Web Scraping Assignment - Ken Lai

 ### Approach
-The initial step in developing the scraping solution involved thorough research and analysis of the target website, focusing particularly on how content is dynamically loaded.
-The scraping script was developed using Scrapy, a robust scraping framework in Python, combined with Playwright, an advanced automation library that excels in interacting with dynamic web pages.
-This combination provides a powerful solution for tackling common challenges faced in web scraping projects: including:
+The first step in creating the scraper is to carefully study the target website, focusing on how it loads content dynamically.
+The scraping process can be broken down into four steps:
+- **Step 1**: Go to the main page and collect all the product categories
+- **Step 2**: For each category, find links to each of its subcategories
+- **Step 3**: Keep scrolling down the subcategory pages until no more new products are loaded, to gather links to each product's details
+- **Step 4**: Extract the required information from each product's page

+Scrapy and Playwright were chosen to build the scraper.
+These tools are great for handling common challenges in web scraping projects, including:
 - **Dynamic Content Loading**:
 Playwright is utilized to handle JavaScript-heavy elements and AJAX-loaded content, ensuring complete page data is captured.
 - **Error Handling**: